Precise Time Delay Measurement and Compensation for Tightly Coupled Underwater SINS/piUSBL Navigation: Methodology

 \subsection{SINS/piUSBL Tightly Coupled Navigation}

-The involved reference frames in the following sections are the inertial frame (denoted as $i$-frame), the earth-centered-earth-fixed (ECEF) frame (denoted as $e$-frame), the navigation frame (denoted as $n$-frame), the body frame (denoted as $b$-frame), the depth gauge frame (denoted as $d$-frame), and the piUSBL frame (denoted as $u$-frame).
-These frames follow the community convention where it can be found in \cite{grovesPrinciplesGNSSInertial2013}.
+The involved reference frames in the following sections are the earth-centered-earth-fixed (ECEF) frame (denoted as $e$-frame), the navigation frame (denoted as $n$-frame), the body frame (denoted as $b$-frame), the depth gauge frame (denoted as $d$-frame), and the piUSBL frame (denoted as $u$-frame).
+These frames follow the community convention which can be found in \cite{niuKFGINSOpensourcedSoftware2025}.

 Fig. \ref{fig:Coordinate} illustrates the observation model of the piUSBL system and the relative positions of the IMU, piUSBL, and depth gauge.
-In Fig. \ref{fig:Coordinate} (a), the piUSBL provides two types of observations in the $u$-frame: the slant range $r$ and the azimuth $\alpha$ of the beacon.
-It is worth noting that, compared with the conventional USBL system described in \cite{wangAdaptiveUnscentedKalman2025}, which provides two angular measurements and one slant range, the piUSBL system employed in this study lacks one angular measurement due to its planar circular array configuration.
+In Fig. \ref{fig:Coordinate} (a), the $u$-frame is defined with its origin at the hydrophone phase center of the piUSBL system, the $x$-axis pointing forward along the array's first hydrophone, the $y$-axis pointing to the right, and the $z$-axis pointing downward.
+And the piUSBL provides two types of observations in the $u$-frame: the slant range $r$ and the azimuth $\alpha$ of the beacon.
+It is worth noting that, compared with the conventional USBL system described in \cite{xiaMixtureDistributionBasedRobust2024}, which provides two angular measurements and one slant range, the piUSBL system employed in this study lacks one angular measurement due to its planar circular array configuration.
 However, a single azimuth combined with the slant range is insufficient to fully determine the 3-dimensional position of the beacon in the $u$-frame.
 To address this limitation, a depth gauge is integrated into the tightly coupled navigation system to provide depth information for the submersible.
 As a compact and portable acoustic positioning solution, piUSBL has a limited effective range.
 Therefore, it is reasonable to assume that the horizontal plane remains approximately flat within the working area.
 Under the assumption that the beacon's position is known, and by combining the $u$-frame attitude, the vertical distance $h$ in the $u$-frame can be readily calculated.
 The coordinates, $\boldsymbol{P}_{ut}^u = \left[ x_{ut}^u, y_{ut}^u, z_{ut}^u \right]^\top$, represent the projected 3-dimensional position of the beacon in the $u$-frame and are computed as follows:

 where $h$ can be calculated as follows:

 where the $\mathbf{C}_b^u$, $\mathbf{C}_n^b$, and $\mathbf{C}_e^n$ are the direction cosine matrices (DCMs) representing the transformation from the $b$-frame to the $u$-frame, from the $n$-frame to the $b$-frame, and from the $e$-frame to the $n$-frame, respectively.
 The parameters $h_t^e$ and $h_u^e$ refer to the altitudes of the beacon and the hydrophone phase center of the piUSBL system in the $e$-frame, respectively.